Cosmo-Tech/cosmotech-api-csharp-client/docs/OrganizationApi.md

 # **FindOrganizationById**
 > Organization FindOrganizationById (string organizationId)

-Get the details of an organization
+Get the details of an Organization

 ### Example
 ```csharp